 - Sprinkle the Black Sea salt evenly over the hot caramel.

-- Let cool for at least 3 hours before you cut into squares.
+- Let cool for an hour before you cut into squares.